sujoyduttajad/Socket.io-Chat-Application/README.md

 All the handling of the users adding, removing, admin work,... everything is done on the server side.
 Also used nodemon module to automaate the serving.

 # Setting up the client-side
-Firstly, the design is completely mine asthetics is an important part that I always try to maintain in all my projects.
+Firstly, the design is completely mine, asthetics is an important part that I always try to maintain in all of my projects.
 The home page design was build using a tool called blush which allows to make vector illustrations based on humaaans vector graphics.
 The responsive design changes when opened in a mobile-device.
 Secondly, for React structure two main components were created Join.js(Homepage) and Chat.js all the other components are created on top of these.